 DAWs and Production

-- Ableton Live is required for my Tech Performance students and New Technology Ensemble members.
-There is free “lite” version that works great and comes bundled with MIDI controllers and other hardware.
+Ableton Live is required for my Tech Performance students and New Technology Ensemble members.
+There is a free “lite” version that works great and comes bundled with MIDI controllers and other hardware.
 Focusrite, Novation, Akai, Native Instruments, and many others include a free bundled license for Ableton Live Lite.

 - Ask around, a friend who purchased a controller might have an extra license on one of their accounts.

 - Academic pricing is available for Standard and Suite, 40 percent off.
 No educational price for the Intro version.

 - I love Ableton Live and use it regularly, check out my M4L plugins under Max/Software and KaiGen.

 Komplete Start is a free production suite with 2000+ sounds from synths, sampled instruments, essential effects, and samples.